 Rising damp is the result of capillary action in porous construction material, where groundwater is able to bypass the damp proofing membrane or there is no/old/damaged damp proof course in place.
 You can generally distinguish rising damp from damp caused by condensation by measuring the moisture level within the wall.
 Condensation forms on the exterior of walls and windows and rarely penetrates into the brick.

 Rising damp should be treated as soon as formal identification has been made by a professional contractor or damp surveyor.
 If left untreated, rising damp can cause further problems in the property.
-If you suspect rising damp in your London property, contact our team today on 0208 535 7536 for a free survey.
+If you suspect rising damp in your London property, contact our team today on 0208 535 7536 for a survey.